Justicia adhatoda

 Justicia adhatoda commonly known in English as Malabar nut, adulsa, adhatoda, vasa, vasaka, is native to Asia.
+Adathoda means 'untouched by goats' in Tamil.
+The name derives from the fact that animals like goats do not eat this plant due to its extreme bitter taste.

 The plant's native range is Afghanistan, the Indian subcontinent (Bangladesh, India, Pakistan, Nepal and Sri Lanka), Laos, Myanmar and Vietnam.
 It has been introduced elsewhere.

+It is used as a traditional medicinal plant.

 Description

 Justicia adhatoda is a shrub with 10-20 lance-shaped leaves 8-9 centimeters in length by four wide.
 They are oppositely arranged, smooth-edged, and borne on short petioles.
 When dry they are of a dull brownish-green colour.
 They are bitter-tasting.
 When a leaf is cleared with chloral hydrate and examined microscopically the oval stomata can be seen.
 They are surrounded by two crescent-shaped cells at right angles to the ostiole.
 The epidermis bears simple one- to three-celled warty hairs, and small glandular hairs.
 Cystoliths occur beneath the epidermis of the underside of the blade.